minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 At this point, we have defined a Virtual Private Network in the `10.0.0.1/24` network range where MiniBolt is at `10.0.0.1` and your client at `10.0.0.2`.
 You could use any other [private IP range](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses).
 Here we chose `10.0.0.1/24` because it stands out and is not likely to collide with any other network from your machines.

-### Use your router (recommended)

-#### Use your router’s deSEC provider

-Some routers have support for deSEC out of the box, and you just need to select the right option (“deSEC”, “desec.io”, “dedyn”, or similar).
-For example, if you run a router with the OpenWRT operation system, watch out for the “desec.io” provider.

 ---